LoganDBarnes/OOP-ldbarnes/memento/README.md

 # Pattern Assignment 2

 ## Memento Translation
 This is a translation of my partner's (Logan Emmert's) original Memento pattern program.
-It was translated from C++ to JS.
+I translated it from C++ to JS.
+The memento pattern allows the saving of an object in another and restoration of the orignal object.

 ## Screenshot
 ![Alt text](./TestsPassedhw6.png?raw=true "Tests Passed")